 You’ll also see what look like “cattle trucks”.
 Sometimes they have roofs, sometimes they don’t.
 We saw several of these at the eastern side of the island, crammed with people and possessions.
 And no, we had no desire to attempt them.
 Cuba transportation offers differ significantly from what you’re used to at home!

 Camiones are old trucks.
 Sometimes there are benches, and sometimes everyone stands.
 Animals also travel in the same truck.
 It’s hot and sweaty and cheap.

 Cuban Private Taxis – Hail in the Street

 Transportation in Havana, Cuba is easy.
-It revolves almost entirely for tourists around taxis.
+It revolves almost entirely around tourists around taxis.
 Especially in Havana, you’ll find taxis everywhere.
-They won’t necessarily have a taxi sign on their roof but are required to put a sign somewhere in the windshield if they’re carrying a foreigner.
-They also need to have government authorisation to carry you.
+They won’t necessarily have a taxi sign on their roof but are required to put a sign somewhere on the windshield if they’re carrying a foreigner.
+They also need to have government authorization to carry you.
 The nicer looking the car the more the fare is likely to be.

 Where to find a taxi in Havana

 There’s always a Havana taxi waiting somewhere – outside bus stations there are lots.

 If you have tried to get a Viazul Bus and there are no seats available, then there will be taxis outside the bus station, trying to get enough people together to go to your destination.
 So if you want, for instance, to get a taxi from Havana to Trinidad, then try and group a few people together and you’ll get the price per person to a sensible level.